AaronBachmann/Swagger-API-Documentation/README.md

 The `paths` object refers to the endpoint of the URL call.
 The path contains an operation object, a parameters object, a responses object, and possibly more.

-The operation object refers to the methods GET, POST, PUT, DELETE, amongst others.
+The operation object refers to the methods GET, POST, PUT, DELETE, among others.
 The operation object describes a single action on an API path.
 For the OpenWeatherMap API there is only one path `/weather`, and one method `get` for that path.

 Adding an operation object to the API path: